 • kd-tree: It divides a box, by alternatively splitting each dimensions.
-So if there are d=3 dimensions, then the first split is on the x-dimension, the second level on the y-dimension, the third on the zdimension, and then the fourth on the x-dimension again, and so on.
-The choice of the split is the medial point along that dimension.
+So if there are d = 3 dimensions, then the first split is on the x-dimension, the second level on the y-dimension, the third on the z-dimension, and then the fourth on the x-dimension again, and so on.
+The choice of the split is the median point along that dimension (the splits adapt to the data).